Abdull8870/RealTimeTodo-Angular-ForntEnd/README.md

 * [RealTimeTodoList WebSite](http://realtime-todo-list.s3-website-ap-southeast-1.amazonaws.com/) - Hosted the Application in AWS

+## About the Application

+This project is aimed to create a ready to deploy Live TODO List management system.
+It must have all the features mentioned below and it must be deployed on a server before submission.
+There should be two separate parts of the application.
+A Frontend developed and deployed using the technologies mentioned below and a REST API (with realtime functionalities) created using the technologies mentioned below.

+Frontend Technologies - HTML5, CSS3, JS, Bootstrap and Angular
+Backend Technologies - NodeJS, ExpressJS and Socket.IO Database - MongoDB and Redis

 ## How to Use

 Run "npm install" inside this project folder to install all dependencies.